San Diego Rehab Abuse Lawyers

 The multi-billion-dollar, for-profit residential drug and alcohol treatment industry is rife with fraud, corruption, and profiteering.
 Often, these facilities put other priorities above the health and recovery of residents.
 Profit-driving operators might cut corners and neglect protocols, risking residents' lives.
 Unfortunately, this negligence has resulted in numerous avoidable deaths within these centers.
 This is unacceptable, and wrongdoers should be held accountable.
 Our San Diego rehab abuse attorneys can help you seek justice if you lost a loved one because of negligence or intentional wrongs at a treatment facility.

-If you are looking for compassionate legal representation, please contact our rehab abuse lawyers in San Diego by calling (619) 815-8156.
+If you are looking for compassionate legal representation after rehab abuse, please contact our rehab abuse lawyers in San Diego by calling (619) 815-8156.

 If your loved one was under the care of a drug or alcohol treatment facility and lost their life because of negligence, you may be able to pursue a wrongful death claim.